amitmerchant1990/how-products-got-their-name/README.md

 ![](https://raw.githubusercontent.com/amitmerchant1990/how-products-got-their-name/master/banner.jpg)
 > Sometimes, it's kind of interesting to know the origins of the products/projects we love.
-Here's a list of such products/projects and the stories of how they got their name
+Here's a list of such products/projects and the stories of how they got their name.

   - [JavaScript (Programming language)](https://github.com/amitmerchant1990/how-products-got-their-name#javascript-programming-language)
   - [MySQL (Database management system)](https://github.com/amitmerchant1990/how-products-got-their-name#mysql-database-management-system)